 Pupils have regular reading sessions with an adult to ensure they are regularly practising and applying their phonics knowledge.
 This includes extra 1:1 reading for those who are most vulnerable to enable them to catch up to meet age related expectations.

 All teachers are confident using the Phonics Bug assessments and scores from the Phonics screening check are added to Insight – the schools' data tracker.
 The Phonics Bug assessments are used regularly to assess children’s knowledge, so teacher can put into place interventions if needed.

 Extra support is given to those in Year 2 and 3 (where appropriate) who have not passed the Phonics check in Year 1 and interventions are planned for those children.

 As a result of high quality phonics provision, children make good progress from their starting points.
 The vast majority are ready for the next stage in their education as they transfer through Reception, Key Stage 1 and into Key Stage 2.

 Children enjoy listening to adults read and develop a love of reading, gaining satisfaction from their growing success in developing independence and fluency.

 Reading outcomes are inline if not better than the National Expectations.

 Phonics screening check results are inline if not better than the National Expectations.

 However, we firmly believe that reading is the key to all learning and so the impact of our phonics and reading curriculum goes beyond the results of the statutory assessments and can be seen in success across the curriculum as children progress through school.

-Phonics - Key Stage 1 scheme used is Letters and Sounds and the reading scheme used is Phonics Bug.
+Phonics - Key Stage 1 scheme used is Phonics Bug and the reading scheme is also Phonics Bug.